John Mayer: Sob Rock (2018–present)

 On May 10, 2018, Mayer released the single "New Light", co-produced by No I.D. and Mayer himself.
 In an interview with Zane Lowe for Apple Music on the release day, he announced "more new music" for 2018.
 During his performance at the iHeartRadio Theater on October 24, 2018, he premiered a song titled "I Guess I Just Feel Like".
 On December 12, 2018, he announced a world tour for 2019.
 Mayer released two singles in 2019; the previously played "I Guess I Just Feel Like" on February 22, and "Carry Me Away" on September 6.

 During an episode of John Mayer's show "Current Mood" on March 15, 2020, he revealed that he was in the process of writing and recording songs for a new album.
 In early 2021, he stated that the album was completely finished as he began posting snippets of new songs on TikTok ahead of release.
 In an interview with Kerwin Frost, Mayer hinted at an April release for the album.
 Later, the date was pushed back.
 On June 1, 2021, Mayer officially announced his eighth album, Sob Rock, and on June 4, released the lead single "Last Train Home" along with an accompanying music video.
 The album was released on July 16, 2021, as well as a music video for the song, "Shot in the Dark".
 The track list included previously released singles "New Light", "I Guess I Just Feel Like" and "Carry Me Away".
 "Carry Me Away" was slightly reworked production-wise to fit the album's 1980s aesthetic.

+In 2023, Mayer was ranked at number 61 on "The 250 Greatest Guitarists of All Time" list by Rolling Stone magazine.